syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To get immediate parent TreeView node of particular TreeView node.
+To get the immediate parent TreeView node of particular TreeView node.

 <table class="params">
 <thead>